nextgenthemes/advanced-responsive-video-embedder/README.txt

 * Improved: Removed the 'Lazyload Maximal Width' setting to simplify things (there still is 'Maximal Width' and 'Aligned Maximal Width').
 * Improved: Removed the 'Fake Thumbnail' because I now think the entire idea was bad and real thumbnails should be used.
 * Dropped PHP Class

+### 7.1.0 Beta (everyting since 7.0.0 beta) ###

+* New: Recommend and guide to users to install [Shortcake (Shortcode UI)](https://de.wordpress.org/plugins/shortcode-ui/) via [TGMPA](http://tgmpluginactivation.com/)
+* New: Amazing catch-all shortcode [arve url="..."] that can be used for all supported providers and even with any iframe `src` if all unlisted providers that support responsive iframe embeds.
+* New: Support for kla.tv.
+* New: Support for youku (fulfilled request)
+* New: New Advanced Shortcode Dialog with nice UI for choose thumbnails from your WP Media Gallery, very detailed helping texts, display of default settings, hiding of fields based on need ...
+* New: WYSIWYG Preview of Shortcodes.
+* New: The two above features need the [Shortcake (Shortcode UI)](https://de.wordpress.org/plugins/shortcode-ui/) Plugin that is maybe moving into WordPress core later.
+* New: A default alignment can now be set in the Settings page. (fulfilled request)
+* New: 'iframe_name' shortcode parameter for `<iframe name="xxxxx"`, useful when wanting to target ARVE embeds with links. (fulfilled request)
+* New: ARVE is now SEO friendly giving you the ability to add some schema.org microdata.
+Googles tools should not complain anymore. (fulfilled request)
+* Deleted Language files in favor of [wordpress.org managed translations](https://translate.wordpress.org/projects/wp-plugins/advanced-responsive-video-embedder/dev) volunteers are welcome ;)
+* Improved: Got rid of PHP globals.
+* Improved: Added image upload dialog to settings page and shortcode dialog.
+* Improved: Better CSS to overwrite unwanted theme styles.
+* Improved: Lots if code improvements.
+* Improved: SSL enabled for Vevo.
+* Fix: Prevent Dashboard Widget conflicts with WP Helpers plugin (possibly others).
+Thanks to Steve Bruner.
+* Fix: Issue with unwanted borders showing on embeds.
+* Fix: youtube.be URLs now detected correct in shortcode dialog.
+* Fix: All Vevo URLs are now detected correctly.
+* Fix: Bool options settings.
+* Removed blip because the service was shutdown.
+* Background-images are now applied to .arve-embed-container instead of .arve-wrapper.

 <ul class="nav nav-pills">